1997–98 Philadelphia Flyers season

-The 1997–98 Philadelphia Flyers season was the Philadelphia Flyers 31st season in the National Hockey League (NHL).
+The 1997–98 Philadelphia Flyers season was the franchise's 31st season in the National Hockey League (NHL).
 The Flyers lost their quarterfinal series with the Buffalo Sabres in five games.

 Off-season

-Less than a week after losing game four of the Stanley Cup Finals, head coach Terry Murray was fired.
+Less than a week after losing game four of the Stanley Cup Final, head coach Terry Murray was fired.
 San Jose Sharks assistant coach Wayne Cashman was named his replacement on July 7, 1997.

 The Flyers made two major acquisitions during the summer.
 On July 14, unrestricted free agent defenseman Luke Richardson, formerly of the Edmonton Oilers, signed a five-year, $12.6 million contract.
 A month later the Flyers signed Group II restricted free agent centerman Chris Gratton of the Tampa Bay Lightning to a five-year, $16.5 million offer sheet which included a $9 million signing bonus.
 However, Tampa Bay claimed they had traded Gratton to the Chicago Blackhawks before the Flyers had signed Gratton.
 An arbitrator dismissed this and another claim that the offer sheet was illegible because the contract figures were smeared.
 Fearing Tampa Bay would match, the Flyers agreed to send defenseman Karl Dykhuis and right winger Mikael Renberg to the Lightning in exchange for the four first-round picks Tampa Bay would receive if they did not match.

 34-year-old forward Dale Hawerchuk announced his retirement on August 25, 1997, due to a degenerative left hip.